thearhansheth/thearhansheth/README.md

-- CS @ Boston University
+- CS and Business Administration @ Boston University
 - Interested in opportunities in AI and Fintech